'General Hospital' actress Sonya Eddy dies at 55 - ExBulletin

 ‘General Hospital’ actress Sonya Eddy dies at 55

-Octavia Spencer has confirmed the death of her friend and fellow actors instagram December 20.
-Along with the statement, the Spirited actor shared a photo of Eddy and a heartfelt message dedicated to the soap stars’ loved ones.
+Octavia Spencerfirst revealed Eddy’s death on herinstagramtuesday.
+Along with the declaration, thefiery actorshared a photo of her dear friend, along with a heartfelt message dedicated to the soap stars’ loved ones.

 My [email protected] passed away last night.
-The world has lost another creative angel,” Spencer wrote.
-“She will be missed by her legions of @generalhospitalabcfans.
-My thoughts and prayers go out to his family, friends and fans!
+The world has lost another creative angel, Spencer wrote.
+He will miss his legions of @generalhospitalabcfans.
+My thoughts and prayers go out to his family, friends and fans! is dead.

 Friends and followers like Tika Sumpter, Cynthia Bailey, Eric Stonestreet, Rick Gonzalez, Jaimie Alexander and Ant Anstead left messages of support on Spencers’ post.